 However, numerous men and women have problems with low testosterone.
-According to the Cleveland Clinic, almost 40% of men over the age of 45 have low testosterone, but this health issue affects men and women of other age ranges as well.
+According to the Cleveland Clinic, almost 40% of men over the age of 45 have low testosterone, but this health issue also affects men and women of other age ranges.

-In this article, I will describe some of the signs and symptoms of low testosterone in men and women to be aware of, as well as a few healthy ways to increase testosterone levels naturally!
+This article will describe some of the signs and symptoms of low testosterone that men and women should be aware of and a few healthy ways to increase testosterone levels naturally!

-Testosterone is the primary sex hormone for men, and a crucial hormone for women as well.
-In men, testosterone plays a key role in the development of male reproductive organs, as well as additional characteristics such as increased muscle and bone mass, and the growth of body hair.
+Testosterone is the primary sex hormone for men and a crucial hormone for women.
+In men, testosterone plays a key role in developing male reproductive organs and additional characteristics such as increased muscle and bone mass and the growth of body hair.

-For women, some of the functions of testosterone include producing new blood cells, enhancing libido, influencing additional hormones that can affect reproduction, as well as supporting healthy muscle mass and bone health.
+For women, some of the primary functions of testosterone include producing new blood cells, enhancing libido, influencing additional hormones that can affect reproduction, and supporting healthy muscle mass and bone health.